 Of course we had to put our own Birdz of a Feather spin on our version: just like our Hot Cocoa Bar Sign, our Christmas gnome lights up too!
 So if you’re ready to get your craft mojo on, come hang out with us!

 The grey felt you see below is a scrap from Hubs.
 He recently started a new hobby resurrecting old sewing machines.
 So he uses this felt to line the bottom of the sewing cases.
 I had to upcycle something for this project, right?

 Before we get into the DIY gnome instructions, if you haven’t already, get you craft mojo on with Birdz of a Feather and subscribe for more fun ideas!
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.

 Gnomes are thought to have originated in Scandinavia.
 Whether you know them as Nisse, Tomte, or Tonttu, they are mischievous little creatures that are said to bring good luck (yes, please!).

 What I love about this particular kit is that the pieces are interchangeable.
-You get three hats and 12 interchangeable accent pieces for each month of the year (I show you the Fall/Winter collection on the video).
-So I can design different hats and swap out the accents as I wish!
+You get three gnome hats and 12 interchangeable accent pieces for each month of the year (I show you the Fall/Winter collection on the video).
+So I can design a different gnome hat and swap out the accents as I wish!

 [If you’re looking for some of the things we used, we’ve got you covered (disclosure): Clicking on the affiliate links below, means we may receive a commission from Amazon.
 But don’t worry, you don’t pay a cent more and it helps us make more unique crafts to share with you!
 Thanks for helping to support our blog!]

-Here’s what you’ll need for the Christmas Gnome DIY.
-Many of these supplies are also available at the dollar store, if your area isn’t in lock down like ours.
+Here’s the supplies you’ll need for the Christmas Gnome DIY.
+Many of these gnome making supplies are also available at the dollar store, if your area isn’t in lock down like ours.

 - Christmas Sweater stencil